With billions of academic papers and research journals, Google Scholar is one of the best online resources for high-quality academic research.

 However, as you are probably all too aware, Google doesn’t provide an API to allow you to find and extract the data you need at scale.
 (Which can be a pain for researchers who want large volumes of data.)

-All hope isn’t lost, however, as there are a number of ways you can get the data you require.
+But, all hope isn’t lost.
+There are a number of ways you can get the data you require.
 Either through 3rd party APIs or scraping the data you need.
-In this guide, we’re going to walk you through 6 of the best options available and give you the pros and cons of each.
+In this Google Scholar API and Proxies guide, we’re going to walk you through 5 of the best options available in 2023, and give you the pros and cons of each.

 What is great about this approach is that it is very reliable and very cheap at scale.
-For only $99 you can extract up to 1,000,000 Google Scholar pages per month.
-And for those, who need to scrape even more data ScraperAPI has plans that allow you to scrape tens of millions of pages per month.
+For only $149 you can extract up to 1,000,000 Google Scholar pages per month.
+And for those, who need to scrape even more data ScraperAPI offers plans that allow you to scrape tens of millions of pages per month.

 You can try out ScraperAPIs very generous free trial with 5,000 free requests here, that other providers charge over $50 per month for.
-And if you need to scrape more than 3,000,000 pages per month then contact our sales team.
+And if you need to scrape more than 3,000,000 pages per month, contact our sales team.

-Pros: By far the cheapest option on this list for those who want to reliably extract Google Scholar data for their research projects.
+Pros: By far the cheapest web scraping option on this list for those who want to reliably extract Google Scholar data for their research projects.
 Plus, a very generous free plan.